SkylineCommunications/dataminer-docs/webservices/WS_v1/WS_Methods_v1/GetVisioForElement.md

 Use this method to retrieve a specific page of the Visio file linked to a particular element as an image of a specified size.

 The page is returned as an interactive image containing clickable regions linked to a certain action, and scrollable child regions.
-If you want the page to be returned as a static image, then use GetVisioThumbnailForElement instead (see [GetVisioThumbnailForElement](xref:GetVisioThumbnailForElement)).
+If you want the page to be returned as a static image, then use [GetVisioThumbnailForElement](xref:GetVisioThumbnailForElement) instead.

 All images are in PNG format, and are base64 encoded.